cparsell/sidenote-helper/README.md

 _An optional style that highlights references._

 ![Neumorphic badges](https://github.com/cparsell/sidenotes/blob/main/Screen-Record-Editing.gif)
-_Editing a sidenote in the margin_
+_Editing a sidenote in the margin and then adding a new sidenote_

 ### Features